 After you create and configure machine blueprints, you can select a blueprint in the Configure vCAC Blueprint to Provision Machine to Pool workflow, the Advanced Desktop Allocation workflow, or the Self-Service Advanced Desktop Allocation workflow.

-- Run the vRealize Orchestrator workflows described in Prerequisites for Creating Machines in vRealize Automation.
+- Run the Orchestrator workflows described in Prerequisites for Creating Machines in vRealize Automation.

 - Log in to vRealize Automation as a tenant administrator and verify that an endpoint has been created for vRealize Orchestrator and that its priority is set to 1.

-On the Infrastructure tab, select , verify that vRealize Orchestrator appears in the list of endpoints, and verify that the endpoint has the VMware.VCenterOrchestrator.Priority property set to 1.
-For more information, see "Create a vRealize Orchestrator Endpoint" in the vRealize Automation Machine Extensibility document.
+On the Infrastructure tab, go to , verify that vRealize Orchestrator appears in the list of endpoints, and verify that the endpoint has the VMware.VCenterOrchestrator.Priority property set to 1.
+For complete instructions, see the "Create a vRealize Orchestrator Endpoint" topic in the vRealize Automation Machine Extensibility document, available from the documentation page at https://docs.vmware.com/en/vRealize-Automation/index.html.

-- Become familiar with the Information as a Service (IaaS) concepts and the process of creating machine blueprints and creating services and entitlements.
-For information, see the vRealize Automation documentation.
+- Familiarize yourself with the Information as a Service (IaaS) concepts and the process of creating machine blueprints and creating services and entitlements for them.
+See the vRealize Automation documentation, available from the documentation page at https://docs.vmware.com/en/vRealize-Automation/index.html.

 - Log in to vRealize Automation as a tenant administrator and create one or more machine blueprints that have a source type of iaas-service.

-Note: When specifying the machine name in the blueprint, use a naming scheme that indicates that the machine was created in vRealize Automation.
-To delete machines that were created in vRealize Automation, use vRealize Automation.
-The naming scheme enables an administrator identify the machine.
-Do not delete the machine in Horizon Console.
-If the machine is deleted in Horizon Console, the machine status in vRealize Automation appears as Missing.
+Important: When specifying the machine name in the blueprint, use a naming scheme that will indicate to any Horizon administrators that the machine was created in vRealize Automation.
+Machines that are created in vRealize Automation should be deleted only from within vRealize Automation.
+The naming scheme lets the Horizon administrator know that the machine should not be deleted from the Horizon Administrator UI.
+If the machine is deleted from within Horizon Administrator, the machine status in vRealize Automation appears as Missing.

 - When you create the virtual machine template, install the latest version of VMware Tools and Horizon Agent in the guest operating system.